felixdorn/user-initials/README.md

 Nevertheless, this package tries to account for all the edge cases and weird names, though it's a work in progress.

-**If the package provides a wrong initial for a name, please open an issue with the lang, what you input, get and would expect.**
+**If the package returns the wrong initials for a name, please open an issue with the lang, what you input, get and would expect.**

 ## Installation